oscarlab/graphene-tests/lighttpd/README.md

 # Lighttpd Example

-This directory contains an example for running Lighttpd in Graphene, including the Makefile and a template for generating the manifest.
-The was tested on Ubuntu 16.04.
+This directory contains an example for running lighttpd in Graphene, including the Makefile and a template for generating the manifest.
+We tested lighttpd on Ubuntu 16.04.

 # Building lighttpd source